-&lt;sup>5 I am aware that the Inflation Reduction Act of 2022 has additional provisions that may impact drug prices and patient costs, including a requirement that manufacturers pay rebates if the prices of their drugs increase faster than inflation and limits on Medicare patient out-of-pocket spending, among others.
+5 I am aware that the Inflation Reduction Act of 2022 has additional provisions that may impact drug prices and patient costs, including a requirement that manufacturers pay rebates if the prices of their drugs increase faster than inflation and limits on Medicare patient out-of-pocket spending, among others.
 I have not considered or discussed their impacts on patient access in this declaration but reserve the right to do so.

-provided in Appendix C. I also directed a team of employees from Analysis Group, Inc. ("Analysis Group"), an economics research and consulting group.
-I am being compensated at an hourly rate of \$900.
+provided in Appendix C. I also directed a team from Analysis Group, Inc. ("Analysis Group"), an economics research and consulting group.
+I am being compensated at an hourly rate of \$975.
 In addition, I receive a portion of the fees paid to Analysis Group for its work.
 No compensation to me or to Analysis Group is contingent on my findings or on the outcome of this litigation.

-9. This declaration summarizes the opinions that I have formed since the Inflation Reduction Act of 2022 was enacted in August 2022, the Centers for Medicare and Medicaid Services ("CMS") Guidance was issued in March 2023 and revised in June 2023, and the Internal Revenue Service ("IRS") Guidance was issued in August 2023.
+- 9. This declaration summarizes the opinions that I have formed since: - a. the Inflation Reduction Act of 2022 was enacted in August 2022; - b. the Centers for Medicare and Medicaid Services ("CMS") guidance for initial price applicability year ("IPAY") 2026 was issued in March 2023 and revised in June 2023 ("IPAY 2026 Guidance"); - c. the CMS guidance for IPAY 2027 and for maximum fair price ("MFP") effectuation for IPAYs 2026 and 2027 was issued in draft form in May 2024 and in final form in October 2024 ("IPAY 2027 Guidance," together with IPAY 2026 Guidance, "CMS Guidance"); - d. the CMS information collection request for manufacturers' data submissions for IPAY 2027 was issued in draft form in November 2024; - e. the MFP explanations were released by CMS in December 2024 for the ten Medicare Part D drugs that were selected for IPAY 2026; - f. the Internal Revenue Service ("IRS") Guidance was issued in August 2023; and - g. the IRS procedural rules on the excise tax for non-compliance were issued in draft form in October 2023 and in final form in July 2024, and the substantive proposed rules on the excise tax were issued in draft form in December 2024. - 10.
 My opinions are based on the research and analyses that I was able to undertake during this period and the information available to me as of the date of this declaration, as well as my own understanding of the Inflation Reduction Act, CMS Guidance, and IRS Guidance.
 My work in this matter is ongoing, and I may amend or supplement my opinions and declaration, if necessary and appropriate, based on further review of information, research and analyses, or changes to my understanding of the law or its implementation.